PCG-Informed Neural Solvers for High-Resolution Homogenization of Periodic Microstructures: Proofs

 which serves as a surrogate for alignment with the slowest-converging directions.
 A smaller value indicates that the network output is better aligned with the fast subspace of the solver, resulting in faster convergence.

-In our experiments (see \cref{fig:smooth-map}), \name with embedded PCG consistently produces significantly lower projection energy than both PH-Net and classical zero initialization.
+In our experiments (see Fig.~3 in the main text), \name with embedded PCG consistently produces significantly lower projection energy than both PH-Net and classical zero initialization.
 This confirms that joint training with the solver enables the network to learn spectral-aware solutions that are more compatible with iterative convergence behavior.